siberoloji/siberoloji.github.io/content/en/docs/howtos/almalinux9/6-container-platform-podman/610-how-to-use-registry-with-podman-on-almalinux.md

 ---
 Podman has emerged as a strong alternative to Docker for managing containers, thanks to its secure and rootless architecture.
 When working with containerized environments, managing images efficiently is critical.
 A container image registry allows you to store, retrieve, and share container images seamlessly across environments.
 Whether you're setting up a private registry for internal use or interacting with public registries, Podman provides all the necessary tools.

-In this blog post, we’ll explore how to use a registry with Podman on AlmaLinux.
+In this article, we’ll explore how to use a registry with Podman on AlmaLinux.
 This guide includes setup, configuration, and usage of both private and public registries to streamline your container workflows.

 ---